About CADW Open Doors

 The original home of the Assembly’s debating chamber, Ty Hywel hosts the offices of both Assembly staff and Members.

-Celebrating its tenth birthday this year and boasting a Trip Advisor Certificate of Excellence, the Senedd is the heart of democracy in Wales.
+An iconic landmark in Cardiff Bay, the Senedd is the heart of democracy in Wales.
 A modern parliamentary building and home of the debating chamber of the Assembly, the Senedd is also one of the most environmentally friendly and sustainable buildings in Wales.
 Visitors will learn about the history and the architecture of the buildings and discover more about the work of the National Assembly for Wales.

 Address: National Assembly for Wales, Cardiff bay, Cardiff, CF99 1NA